-The duty to act pru-

-dently is one of a plan sponsor's main fiduciary responsibilities under ERISA.
+The duty to act prudently is one of a plan sponsor's main fiduciary responsibilities under ERISA.
 One of the major concerns with retirement plans these days and one of the most highly litigated points is plan costs.
-It is the plan sponsor's fiduciary responsibility to ensure that plan expenses are reasonable, it is almost impossible to do when plan providers are not legally required to disclose fees to plan sponsors.
-This will change with the implementation of fee disclosure regulations in April 2012, but it will not absolve plan sponsors of the potential liability today.
-With or without fee disclosure regulations, it is incumbent on plan sponsors to determine whether the fees they are paying for plan services is reasonable as to what is offered in the marketplace.
+It is the plan sponsor's fiduciary responsibility to ensure that plan expenses are reasonable, especially now that plan sponsors get a disclosure of fees from their plan providers.
+It is incumbent on plan sponsors to determine whether the fees they are paying for plan services is reasonable as to what is offered in the marketplace.
 Plan sponsors are not obligated to use the lowest cost provider; rather, they just need to ensure that they are paying a reasonable fee based on the services provided to the plan.
 Plan sponsors can avoid this potential pitfall by working with an independent ERISA consultant or ERISA attorney to compare fees in the retirement plan marketplace.

 A court decision in California federal court added another wrinkle to a plan sponsor's fiduciary responsibility.
-The large California utility, Edison International, was found to have breached their duty of prudence because they chose retail mutual funds for their plan investments, when they could have chosen, less expensive institutional class shares of the same mutual fund.
+The large California utility, Edison International, was found to have breached their duty of prudence because they chose retail mutual funds for their plan investments, when they could have chosen, less expensive institutional class shares of the very same mutual fund.
 Edison International was liable because they paid retail, instead of buying at a discount.
-There was no malfeasance by Edison, just laziness in not bothering to understand that an institutional share class of mutual funds was available and would have saved plan participants in mutual fund expenses.
-It's just another pitfall that plan sponsors have to avoid as plan fiduciaries.
+There was just another pitfall that plan sponsors have to avoid as plan fiduciaries.
 It is incumbent on the plan sponsor to hire a service provider, like a financial advisor, who can steer them to institutional share classes of mutual funds when the plan has achieved a size of critical mass.

 Plan sponsors can always minimize fiduciary liability; they can never fully eliminate it.
 How can a plan sponsor minimize fiduciary liability?
 The first step is to obtain fiduciary liability insurance to protect the plan sponsor and individual trustees from liability.
 Of course, good practices implemented with an independent financial advisor, TPA, and ERISA attorney will help.
 The retention of a trust company as the plan's trustee won't minimize liability, but will drag them in to share some of the potential liability as a plan fiduciary.
-The newest form of limiting fiduciary liability is the retention of an ERISA 3(38) fiduciary, where the plan sponsor delegates fiduciary responsibility to an investment advisor, bank, or insurance company to make decisions on the plan and bear the risk of liability for making that decision.
+The newest form of limiting fiduciary liability is the retention of an ERISA 3(38) fiduciary, where they delegate fiduciary responsibility to an investment advisor, bank, or insurance company to make decisions on the plan and bear the risk of liability for making that decision.

 This gives the plan sponsor significant cover and limitation in liability.
-Another option is for the plan sponsor is to abandon their single employer plan and join with other, unrelated employers and participate in a multiple employer plan (MEP).
-However, it should be noted that hiring an ERISA §3(38) fiduciary or joining a MEP will not fully eliminate plan sponsor's fiduciary liability because hiring a fiduciary or joining a MEP is a fiduciary function.
+Another option is for the plan sponsor is to abandon their single employer plan and join with other, unrelated employers and participate no malfeasance by Edison, just laziness institutional share class of mutual funds was available and would have saved plan participants in mutual fund expenses.
+It's in not bothering to understand that an in a multiple employer plan (MEP).
+Another option is hiring a plan provider to serve as an ERISA §3(16) administrator who will be a named fiduciary and have the bulk of the liability in running the plan.
+However, it should be noted that hiring an ERISA fiduciary wouldn't fully eliminate plan sponsor's fiduciary liability because hiring a fiduciary is a fiduciary function.
 Beware of plan providers who make such claims.